-The Foundation’s study examined all 977 floor votes in the House and Senate and, in the end, included 14 House votes and 15 Senate votes.
+The Foundation’s study examined all 977 floor votes in the House and Senate and, in the end, included 17 House votes and 15 Senate votes.
 Moreover, this scorecard includes whether a Senator or Representative publicly pledged their opposition to requesting earmarks in appropriations.

 Scores are computed on a scale of 0 to 100.
 Each vote or action in the rating is assigned a certain number of points depending on its relative importance.
 Absences are not counted, though the Foundation reserves the right to do so if, in its judgment, a Member’s position was otherwise discernible.

 To provide some additional guidance concerning the scores, each lawmaker was ranked.
 Members with 0% scores are, by default, ranked #435 in the House and #100 in the Senate.
 Scores and ranks cannot be directly compared between the House and Senate, as different votes were taken in each chamber.
 The study also records a “Lifetime Score” for each Member of Congress.
 This is a simple average of the scores from 2020 and all previous years where the lawmaker earned a score in the Club’s scorecards.